KaliedaRik/Scrawl-canvas/docs/reference/sc-positioning.md

 ### The `lockTo` artefact attribute
 The `lockTo` attribute is an Array containing two String values.
 Each value indicates how the artefact wants to calculate its position along the Cell's `x` and `y` axes – `['x-axis-string', 'y-axis-string']`.
 The default value is `['start', 'start']`, indicating that the artefact wishes both parts of its start coordinate to use absolute or relative positioning as described above.

-Like the other coordinate-like attributes, `lockTo` comes with a set of pseudo-attributes – `lockXTo`, `lockYTo` – which dev-users can use to set the individual elements of the attribute.
+Like the other coordinate-like attributes, `lockTo` comes with a set of pseudo-attributes – `lockXTo`, `lockYTo` – which product-devs can use to set the individual elements of the attribute.

 The following String values can be used in the `lockTo` attribute's Array:

 + `start` – (default): use absolute or relative positioning

 + `pivot`: use the referenced artefact's `currentStart` values to calculate the rotation-reflection point.
-Dev-users can reference an artefact by setting the artefact's `pivot` attribute to the artefact's name String, or the artefact itself.
+Product-devs can reference an artefact by setting the artefact's `pivot` attribute to the artefact's name String, or the artefact itself.

 + `mimic`: use the referenced artefact's `currentStart` values to calculate the rotation-reflection point.
-Dev-users can reference an artefact by setting the artefact's `mimic` attribute to the artefact's name String, or the artefact itself, alongside setting its `useMimicStart` flag to `true`.
+Product-devs can reference an artefact by setting the artefact's `mimic` attribute to the artefact's name String, or the artefact itself, alongside setting its `useMimicStart` flag to `true`.

 + `path`: use a given position's coordinates along the referenced artefact's ***path*** to calculate the rotation-reflection point.
-Dev-users can reference a [path-based entity](sc-path-based-entitys.html) by setting our artefact's `path` attribute to the referenced entity's name String, or the referenced entity itself.
+Product-devs can reference a [path-based entity](sc-path-based-entitys.html) by setting our artefact's `path` attribute to the referenced entity's name String, or the referenced entity itself.
 The position along the path is a float Number between `0` and `1` set on our artefact's `pathPosition` attribute; note that this position can be affected by the value of the `constantSpeedAlongPath` boolean attribute – see [demo Canvas-030](../demo/canvas-030.html) for an example of this in action.

 + `particle`: use the referenced particle's current position to calculate the rotation-reflection point.

 + `mouse`: use the mouse cursor's calculated position relative to the Cell to calculate the rotation-reflection point

-Dev-users are able to set an artefact to reference multiple artefacts, one each for the `pivot`, `mimic`, `path` and `particle` attributes.
+Product-devs are able to set an artefact to reference multiple artefacts, one each for the `pivot`, `mimic`, `path` and `particle` attributes.
 These attributes can be updated at any time.
 It is the `lockTo` attribute which determines which reference will be used to position the artefact.

 #### Pivot specifics
 + If the referenced artefact is an ***Element*** artefact, the artefact is able to pivot to either the Element's start value, or to the position of any of the Element's current corner positions, depending on the value set on the artefact's `pivotCorner` attribute.